rotric04/CornZip/README.md

 ## 🚀 Overview

-**PeaZipX** is a cross-platform, performance-optimized file compression and extraction tool built with a modern, minimalist interface and motion-driven user experience.
+**CornZIp** is a cross-platform, performance-optimized file compression and extraction tool built with a modern, minimalist interface and motion-driven user experience.
 Inspired by PeaZip but redesigned for today's web and desktop users, it features voice/chat-based control, smooth drag-and-drop file management, and advanced compression formats.

 This app supports:
 - ✅ Web (PWA)